halnasri/nlohmann_json/TSF/docs/ci_failure_rate_analysis.md

 ### `ci_test_coverage_clang`

 This job was a short-lived Clang coverage experiment.
-In the selected time window it only ran 6 times, several of them as part of the "Fix coverage job" pull request where the coverage script was intentionally broke n and iteratively fixed.
+In the selected time window it only ran 6 times, several of them as part of the "Fix coverage job" pull request where the coverage script was intentionally broken and iteratively fixed.
 The failures in these runs are due to coverage tooling / CI configuration issues, not failing unit tests or misbehaviour in the JSON library.

 ### `ci_static_analysis_clang (ci_clang_tidy)`